Peirceman/windlang/bytecode_spec.md

 `over` `swap` and `rote` assume all elements are of same size because they probably are, otherwise what are you doing.
 These instructions were inspired by porth: [https://gitlab.com/tsoding/porth/-/blob/master/porth.porth?ref_type=heads]

 Todo:
 - function calling
 - poiner stuff
 - struct indexing

+#### Function calling semantics

+the arguments must be in reverse order on the stack f(a, b, c) needs the stack to be the following (from top to bottom): c b a

 ### data:
 section type "data"